professor-forward/lab01_TeamA-/README.md

 >>4b.
 If he chooses to edit a service he must enter a service name that already exists
 >5.
 If he chooses to view all services, he is taken to a new activity, this activity contains a list view that lists all service names
 >>5a.
 If he clicks on a service name he is taken to a new activity<br>
 >>5b.
-In this new activity he can view the service name and pay, and he can choose to delete the service here, which will remove it from the list view and remove it from its key in firebase realtime database
+In this new activity he can view the service name, pay, and role, and he can choose to delete the service here, which will remove it from the list view and remove it from its key in firebase realtime database
 ### Explanation, Not related to Dev 2
 >6.
 If he clicks on manage users he is taken to a new activitiy, this activity contains a list view that lists all user names
 >>6a.
 If he clicks on a users name he is taken to a new activity<br>